copperdogma/project-agent/AI_TESTING_PROMPT.md

     - Expect a conflict as above.

 Step 8 — Undo (dedicated, conflict-free)
+Precondition: Ensure the vault repo is clean to avoid WORKDIR_DIRTY (run `git -C <vault> status`), or treat conflicts as an allowed skip.
 16) Create a dedicated change to undo:
     - Call project_append with:
       { "slug": "<slug_main>", "section": "Notes", "text": "Undo test line" }